MSLNZ/hs-logger/README.md

-# instrument_logger
+# hs_logger

-This is an early version of a logger to be used in the msl humidity lab
+This is the logger used by the MSL Humidity Standards team for calibrations and research.
+It is undergoing continuous improvement as part of BAU.